Contact: Gary Griffin

 For a copy of The 2010 Long-Term Disability Claims Review, please visit www.disabilitycanhappen.org.
 Additional resources are also available through CDA's Web site, including research, tools and financial planning guides that provide tips on how to prevent and protect against the impact of disability.
 Individuals can determine their own personal risk of becoming disabled using CDA's disability calculator, the Personal Disability Quotient (PDQ), at www.whatsmypdq.org.

 About the Council for Disability Awareness (CDA)

 The Council for Disability Awareness (CDA) is a non-profit group dedicated to helping the American workforce become aware of the growing likelihood of disability and its financial consequences.
 The CDA engages in communications, research and educational activities that provide information and helpful resources to wage earners, their families, employers and others who are concerned about disability and the impact it can have on wage earners and their families.

 Since 2005, the Council for Disability Awareness (CDA) has conducted a proprietary annual review of long-term disability claims among the U.S. working population.
 The purpose is to identify continuing or emerging trends, and to share them with interested audiences.
-The 2008 CDA Long-Term Disability Claims Review includes quantitative and qualitative long-term disability insurance claims data from the annual CDA member long-term disability claims survey.
+The 2010 CDA Long-Term Disability Claims Review includes quantitative and qualitative long-term disability insurance claims data from the annual CDA member long-term disability claims survey.
 Also included is selected worker disability data from the Social Security Disability Insurance (SSDI) program.
-15 CDA Member Companies, representing over 75 percent of the commercial disability insurance marketplace, participated in the 2008 survey.
+Sixteen CDA member companies, representing roughly 75 percent of the commercial disability insurance marketplace, participated in the 2010 survey.